 The Pine County Attorney is an elected official with specific obligations that are set forth in Minnesota Statutes.
-County Attorney Reese Frederickson leads the office staff of five Assistant County Attorneys and four Legal Secretaries.
+County Attorney Reese Frederickson leads an office staff consisting of a Chief Deputy County Attorney, four Assistant County Attorneys, four Legal Secretaries and a Victim Services Coordinator.
 His office is located in the Pine County Courthouse, Pine City, MN.

 The Pine County Attorney's Office serves as the chief prosecutor for all felony, gross misdemeanor, misdemeanor, petty misdemeanor, ordinance violations and juvenile offenses committed within Pine County.

 The Pine County Attorney’s Office serves as chief legal counsel for the Pine County Board of Commissioners and the various departments established and maintained by the Pine County Board of Commissioners.